 Two things that have most impressed me every time I’ve spent time anywhere in Colombia are the standard of service and the manners of the people.
 It’s not that “the people are friendly,” as you too often hear people in other countries described.

-Things like saying hello and good morning, please and thank you to people you encounter on the street and in the shops… waiting your turn in line… giving up your seat on the metro to the lady with the cane… and generally respecting the time and space of those around you as you move through the world each day.
+Things like saying “hello” and “good morning,” “please” and “thank you” to people you encounter on the street and in the shops… waiting your turn in line… giving up your seat on the metro to the lady with the cane… and generally respecting the time and space of those around you as you move through the world each day.

 A Complaining Expat might tell you that the locals are friendly because they see you as an ATM.
 I’ve thought that myself in some parts of the world… and I’d say it could be true in Colombia’s most touristed spots—including Cartagena, for example, where both Colombians and foreigners are harassed by ever-present touts peddling their tourist trinkets.
-This is not an issue in Medellín.

-So the people are friendly, the infrastructure and amenities are First World, and the city and country are safe…
+So the people are friendly, the infrastructure and amenities are first-world, and the city and country are safe…

-The Downsides To Living In Medellín
+What Are The Downsides To Medellín?

 A growing middle class that owns more cars every month and is generating more pollution all the time.
 Both the cars on the roads and their exhaust in the air are creating strains in this city at times.
 Medellín sits in a valley, where traffic pollution can get trapped.